-In addition to the exclusions listed in Chapter 100, General Information, BMS will not pay for the following services:
+In addition to the exclusions listed in Chapter 100, General Administration and Information, BMS will not pay for the following services:

-- Services not meeting the definition of Medical Necessity

-- Telephone consultations

-- Missed appointments

-- Time spent in preparation of reports

-- A copy of medical report when the agency paid for the original service

-- Experimental services or drugs

-- Methadone administration or management

-- Any activity provided for the purpose of leisure or recreation

-- Services rendered outside the scope of a provider's license
+- Telephone consultations - Meeting with the Medicaid Member or Medicaid Member's family for the sole purpose of reviewing evaluation and/or results. - Missed appointments, including but not limited to, canceled appointments and appointments not kept. - Services not meeting the definition of Medical Necessity - Time spent in preparation of reports - A copy of medical report when the agency paid for the original service - Experimental services or drugs - Methadone administration or management - Any activity provided for the purpose of leisure or recreation - Services rendered outside the scope of a provider's license